vectoscalar/react-native-vs-file-logger/README.md

 - Use console API such as console.log , console.error, console.warn etc which are automatically captured and stored in log files.

-- As we have installed react-native-file-logger package we can also use its API's also ,such as
+- In addition to console API's, below defined FileLogger API's can also be used.

   #### FileLogger.debug(msg)